 - Modifications of Child Custody

 Public Records Request

-Paperwork for self-represented parties are available online at the State of Idaho's Court Assistance Office website.
+Paperwork for self-represented parties is available online at the State of Idaho's Court Assistance Office website.

 The Court Assistance Office was established to help self-represented parties navigate the paperwork necessary to pursue relief through the court system in specific family law and civil cases.
 The Court Assistance Office also provides informational pamphlets on a variety of legal topics, information on government and private agencies, and review of completed Court Assistance forms.
 However, the Court Assistance Office cannot provide legal advice or legal representation.